Understanding Data Types and Constraints

 - Overly permissive codes: If

-UNIQUE (student_id, course_id, semester)) for easier debugging.
+UNIQUE (order_id, product_id)) for easier debugging.

 Summary